massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 1. Formulation of a deterministic optimization model, assuming certainty in exam outcomes.
 2. Extension of the model to a stochastic setting, introducing uncertainty in the probability of passing exams.

-_The R scripts provided focus on data generation and descriptive analysis, while the optimization model is presented at a conceptual level._

 <br>

 ## Deterministic Optimization Model (Baseline)